gentrace/gentrace-python/README.md

 poetry shell
 ```

-If you want to run examples, install the examples directory Packages and activate the Poetry shellhe.
+If you want to run examples, install the dependencies in the examples directory and activate the Poetry shell.
 You'll also need to configure a .env file with the necessary services to run the application

 ```bash
 cd examples